torproject/stem/docs/tutorials.rst

        Rather than talking to Tor, we'll now talk **through** it.
 In this tutorial we'll programmatically start Tor then use it to read a site through mother Russia!

+   * - .. image:: /_static/section/tutorial/tortoise.png
+          :target: tutorial/tortoise_and_the_hare.html

+     - .. image:: /_static/label/tortoise_and_the_hare.png
+          :target: tutorial/tortoise_and_the_hare.html

+       As Tor runs it generates a variety of **events** that controllers can subscribe to be notified of.
+In this tutorial we'll do just that, writing a curses application that graphs the bandwidth usage of Tor.

    * - .. image:: /_static/section/tutorial/mirror.png
           :target: tutorial/mirror_mirror_on_the_wall.html